 Use lowercase for titles appearing after names (Kathleen McCartney, president of the college).
-Use the Smith College Course Catalog to confirm the titles of faculty members.
 Exceptions: Titles in display (in mastheads and in other headings) or in formal usage (programs and announcements) are often capitalized without regard to these rules.
 See also academic titles, emerita and religious titles.

 Move long titles to follow names whenever possible (Karen Green, assistant professor of theatre).

 Use lowercase for titles standing alone (the president, the dean, the director of graduate study).

 Titles of Smith college administrators and faculty members are listed in the online Smith College Course Catalog; under "General Information," select "Directory."

 transgender: transgender students (not "transgendered"); trans men, trans women (two words)

 trustees, Smith College Board of Trustees.
 Capitalize only when full name is used; otherwise lowercase, even when referring to the Smith board of trustees.